 Background of the Case

-While the children were showing Father some of their Christmas presents, Father accidentally broke one belonging to the oldest daughter.
-She became upset with Father and they argued.
+While the kids were showing Father some of their Christmas presents, Father accidentally broke one belonging to the oldest daughter.
+She became upset with Father, and they argued.
 He sent her to her room.
 The daughter began texting Mother stating, “Dad was being an idiot and ….
 He broke one [of my presents].”
-Approximately two hours later the daughter texted Mother again and said “He’s really drunk mom”; …”call some kind of authority.”
+Approximately two hours later the daughter texted Mother again and said “He’s really drunk mom … call some kind of authority.”

-Mother called the police.
+The mother called the police.
 Officers arrived and performed a welfare check and spoke to Father, but no incident report or charges were filed.
 That same night, the children requested Mother to take them home with her.
-Mother returned them to Father the next morning for the remainder of his parenting time.
+The mother returned them to Father the next morning for the remainder of his parenting time.
 Subsequently, Mother filed a motion to prohibit Father from consuming alcohol within 24 hours of his parenting time and to place him on a random alcohol and drug testing program.

 During follow-up interviews by conciliation services, two of the children agreed that they never felt uncomfortable around their parents because of alcohol or drugs.
 However, one daughter did express feeling uncomfortable during the January 2015 incident.
 An evidentiary hearing was held in May of 2015.
 After hearing testimony from both Mother and Father, and reviewing the interviews conducted by conciliation services, the family court judge entered an order prohibiting both parents from consuming alcohol during parenting time or within eight hours before parenting time.